hm-lang/core/proposals/intro.md

 Y += 3      # COMPILER ERROR, Y is deeply constant.
 ```

-Reassignable variables can use `VariableName = Expression` after their first
+Mutable/reassignable/non-constant variables can use `VariableName = Expression`
-initialization, but they must be declared with a `;` symbol.
+after their first initialization, but they must be declared with a `@mut :` symbol.

 ```
 # declaring a reassignable variable that holds a big integer
-X; int
+X @mut: int

 # X is default-initialized to 0 if not specified.
 X += 5      # now X == 5 is True.

 # you can also define the value inline as well:
-W ;= 7
+W @mut := 7
 # also equivalent, if you want to be explicit about the type.
-W; int = 7
+W @mut: int = 7
 # also equivalent:
-W ;= int(7)
+W @mut := int(7)
 ```

-TODO: maybe use annotations for non-const variables and methods, e.g. @var or @mut
+Note that we use `@mut` as if it were an annotation on the variable name (rather
+than the type) so that we don't have to worry about complex types like a mutable
+array of a constant integer.
+Constant variables are deeply constant, and mutable
+variables are modifiable/reassignable, and we only have to think about this
+(as programmers using the language) at the level of the variable itself,
+not based on the type of the variable.

+We also use `@mut` after the variable name, rather than before, because we want
+to be able to line up variable names (both mutable and immutable) against the
+current block indent.

 ## temporarily locking non-reassignable variables

-TODO: see if there's a better syntax for this.

 You can also make a variable non-reassignable and deeply constant
-for the remainder of the current block by using `;:` after the variable name.
+for the remainder of the current block by using `@lock` before the variable name.

 ```
-X; int = 4  # defined as mutable and reassignable
+X @mut: int = 4  # defined as mutable and reassignable

 if SomeCondition
-    X;: = 7 # locks X after assigning it.
+    @lock X = 7 # locks X after assigning it.
                 # For the remainder of this indented block, you can use X but not reassign it
                 # you also can't use mutable, i.e., non-const, methods on X.
 else
-    X;:     # lock X to whatever value it was for this block.
+    @lock X # lock X to whatever value it was for this block.
             # You can still use X but not reassign/mutate it.

 print(X)    # will either be 7 (if SomeCondition was true) or 4 (if !SomeCondition)